 The Beatles are a household name and will always provide endless fascination for generations to come.
 Aside from their music, the band’s honesty and disenguousness comes across in spades as a tribute to an era that was still genuinely free from the trappings of today’s celebrity and show-business nonsense.
 Parker’s film is very much wallpaper, but worthwhile wallpaper if you’re Beatle mad.
+Those really keen to get to grips with The inside story would enjoy Sir George Martin’s recollections in his 1994 paperback Summer of Love.
 MT

 GETTY IMAGE SUBJECT TO COPYRIGHT | DO NOT COPY